finom/use-change/README.md

 ```

-Use the class as part of your root store
+Use the class instance as part of your root store.

 ```js
 // ./store.ts